microsoft/coyote/docs/_learn/tutorials/raft-azure.md

 ## Setup Azure

 - Open a Developer Command Prompt for Visual Studio 2019.
-- Run `powershell -f setup.ps1` to create a new Azure Resource Group called `CoyoteRaftResourceGroup` and an Azure Service Bus namespace called `CoyoteRaftServiceBus`.
+- Run `powershell -f setup.ps1` to create a new Azure Resource Group called `CoyoteSamplesRG` and an Azure Service Bus namespace called `CoyoteSampleMessageBus`.

-Then copy the connection string from your new service bus by going to Azure Portal, find the `CoyoteRaftServiceBus` resource, click on 'Shared access policies' and select the 'RootManageSharedAccessKey' and copy the contents of the field named 'Primary Connection String' then save this connection string in a new environment variable which we will use later to run the sample.
+This script will provide the connection string you need so the sample can connect to the Azure Service Bus.
+Copy the command line from the output of `setup.ps1` and paste it into your console window:

 ```
 set CONNECTION_STRING=...
 ```

+If you need to find this connection string again later you can get it from your [Azure Portal](http://portal.azure.com), find the message bus resource you created above, click on 'Shared access policies' and select the 'RootManageSharedAccessKey' and wait for the keys to load, then copy the contents of the field named 'Primary Connection String'.

 ## Build the Sample